Deadline for full consideration: December 1, 2020. Applications can be submitted on this website:

 For any questions please email theory-postdoc-apply (at) seas dot harvard dot edu

 The Harvard John A. Paulson School of Engineering and Applied Sciences at Harvard University seeks applicants for the Michael O. Rabin Postdoctoral Fellowship in Theoretical Computer Science.
 The standard duration of the Rabin Fellowship is two years.
 Rabin Fellows will receive a generous salary as well as an annual allocation for research and travel expenses.

 We are looking for exceptional junior scientists in theoretical computer science, broadly construed.
 Rabin Fellows will be provided with the opportunity to pursue their research agenda in an intellectually vibrant environment with ample mentorship.
 While interaction with Harvard faculty, students, and visitors is encouraged, Rabin Fellows are free to pursue their own interests.
 Candidates are required to have a doctorate or terminal degree in Computer Science or a related area by the expected start date.

-Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+Harvard is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.

 *The fellowship is named after Michael O. Rabin, pioneer in Computer Science research and winner of numerous awards including the A. M. Turing award in 1976.
 Michael Rabin has been on the faculty at Harvard since 1981, and currently is the Thomas J. Watson, Sr. Research Professor of Computer Science in the Harvard Paulson School.
 The fellowship is aimed at researchers in all areas of theoretical computer science, including fellows that, like Rabin, might create new areas that do not yet exist.